ycpcs/cs365-spring2015/lectures/lecture15.md

 The return value is a file descriptor naming a socket connected to a two-way communications channel to the client.

+`connect` &mdash; connect to a server

+{% highlight cpp %}
+int connect(int sockfd, const struct sockaddr *addr, socklen_t addrlen);
+{% endhighlight %}

+Connects to a remote process.
+This is the system call that a client process uses to connect to establish a connection to a server process.

 ## Concurrency issues

 Once a process is listening on a server socket, any number of clients may request connections.
 If the server handles the connections in a strictly one at a time manner, then undesirable behavior results: only one client will be able to connect at a time.